gslf/OAIAPI/index.md

 Welcome to OAIAPI, the go-to C# library for interacting with OpenAI's API in a smooth and efficient way.
 Designed with simplicity and extendability in mind, this unofficial interface can be the right choice in many kind of projects.

-## Key Features
-- **Ease of Use**: I've designed OAIAPI with simplicity in mind.
-You can integrate OpenAI's capabilities into your C# projects effortlessly.
-- **No External Dependencies**: To keep things straightforward, this library runs perfectly without any third-party libraries.
-- **Extensibility**: I built OAIAPI to be flexible.
-You're welcome to add new features or modify existing ones to fit your specific needs.
-- **Well-Documented**: Clarity is key.
-I've ensured every part of the code is well-commented, making it easy to navigate and understand.

 ## Getting Started
 Getting started with OAIAPI is a breeze.